What are micro-behaviours and how do they impact inclusive cultures?

 - Calling out interruptions and asking the person who was speaking to continue

 - Mentioning the achievements of all of those involved in a piece of work

 - Putting your phone away during a meeting

 The impact of micro-behaviours on team performance

 Check our post on how to build diverse and inclusive cultures to find out more about how micro-behaviours can help make you a more inclusive leader.
 Inclusive cultures and inclusive leadership go hand-in-hand; when senior leaders role model inclusive behaviour this can have a major impact on positively impacting company cultures to become more inclusive, perform better, increase innovation and attract diverse talent.
-(Check out EW Group’s workplace guide on Inclusive leadership: what it is and how to provide it for more information.)
+See our workplace guide on Inclusive leadership to learn more.

 The next time that you are in a meeting ask everyone to put their phones away and actively listen to all the ideas contributed.
 Near the end of the meeting, rather than simply asking “any other business”, go around the table and say everyone’s name and ask them individually if there is anything else, they would like to contribute or alternatively if they’d prefer to share their comments via email.
 This creates the space for everyone to feel that they ideas and thoughts are valued, without feeling pressure to divulge anything on the spot.